UN Performance Packaging FAQ

 Packing instructions or packaging authorizations are found in national and international regulations and show the acceptable or authorized packaging a shipper may use to carry dangerous goods.

-Packaging manufactures are also required to provide information regarding procedures to be followed to ensure that the packages, as offered for transport, are capable of passing any applicable performance tests.
-This information is commonly referred to as the manufacturer’s packaging instructions.
+Packaging manufacturers are also required to provide information on how to assemble UN packaging to ensure that they are capable of passing applicable performance testing when offered for transport.
+This information is commonly referred to as the manufacturer’s packaging instructions

 How do I find out what the UN marking on my package means?